 - BMD is a very costly affair.
-For example, U.S. Continental System is estimated to have cost around $100 bn from 2002 onwards.
+For example, the U.S. Continental System is estimated to have cost around $100 bn from 2002 onwards.

-- Even after interception there remain chances of damage, especially if the interception is done in the terminal phase of the ballistic missile.
+- Even after interception, there remain chances of damage, especially if the interception is done in the terminal phase of the ballistic missile.

-- DRDO has been criticised for not releasing whole data related to BMD system.
+- DRDO has been criticised for not releasing whole data related to the BMD system.
 It evokes a sense of suspicion regarding BMD’s capability.

 Article by: Alok Singh